Sport Spread Betting Guide

 Can Spread Betting Be Profitable?

-Spread betting can be profitable should you manage your risk and bet on the sports markets you understand.
-You must develop an edge with a strategy to become a professional spread bettor and stick to markets where you can find value.
+Spread betting can be profitable, but you need to manage your risk and only bet on the sports markets you understand.
+To become a professional spread bettor, you’ll need to develop a strong strategy over your sports spread betting journey, focusing on markets where you can find value.

 What Is +7 Spread?

-A +7 spread is a bet you can place on American Football events where the team has to win by more than 7 points for you to win the bet.
-If the team wins by 7 points exactly, you win your money back; if the team fails to win by less than 7 points, you lose the bet.
+A +7 spread is a bet you can place on American Football events, in which the team has to win by more than 7 points for you to win the bet.
+If the team wins by 7 points exactly, you win your money back.
+If the team fails to win, or wins by less than 7 points, you lose the bet.

-You can see how much profit a bet can make you with a spread betting calculator, which helps you know the underlying risk and profit potential.
+You can see how much profit a bet can make you with our handy spread betting calculator, which tells you more about the underlying risk and profit potential.

 Is Sports Spread Betting Different To Financial Spread Betting?